Beginner, Canning, Kitchen Basics

 • Regular mouth – ideal for jams, jellies, salsas, sauces, pie fillings, diced fruits and vegetables.

-Fill jars with food.
+• Fill jars with food.
 Cold pack canning is the process of filling jars with uncooked or raw foods.
 Warm liquid does need to be added to the jar before sealing to remove air and ensure a proper vacuum seal.
+Hot pack canning is the process of filling jars with hot, cooked food.
+Hot food prevents the formation of air bubbles and kills off bacteria.

+• Check headspace.
+Headspace is the amount of room in the jar between the top of the food and the bottom of the lid.
+Headspace allows for expansion.
+Too much headspace could affect the vacuum seal.
+Too little could cause the food to spill out and prevent a proper seal.
 Headspace varies by the contents of the jars, so check your recipe or a reliable canning resource.
 Headspace is measured using the measuring stick that came with your canning kit.
-Simply place the corresponding notch with the correct measurement on the rim of the jar and fill the jar until it reaches the bottom of them measuring stick.
+Simply place the corresponding notch with the correct measurement on the rim of the jar and fill the jar until it reaches the bottom of the measuring stick.

-Wipe rims.
+• Wipe rims.
 Once the jars are filled, you’ll want to wipe any bits of food or spills off the rims with a damp rag.
 Not wiping the rims could prevent the lids from sealing.

-Santize your lids.
+• Sanitize your lids.
 Some people argue that you no longer need to sanitize the lids, that the canning process is enough.
 But, if you want to take the extra step, simply place the lids in a small saucepan, cover with water, and heat the water on low.
 Do not allow the water to come to a boil or you could activate the adhesive and the lid will be useless.

-Place lid on top of each jar and secure with a ring.
+• Place the lid on top of each jar and secure with a ring.
 You don’t need to bear down on these rings with all your strength.
 Twist it just until it is finger tight.

-Place the jars in the in pot on a canning rack.
+• Place the jars in the in pot on a canning rack.
 Fill the pot with enough water so that the tops of the jars are covered by one inch.
 Bring the water to a boil.
 Cover the pot with a lid and process your jars.
 Water bath canning times can vary, so always use a trusted recipe or canning resource guide.

 Tips to ensure your jars seal

-Once the timer is up, remove the lid to the canner and let your lids sit in the pot for five minutes.
-Using your jar lifter, remove the jar from the pot and set on a towel on your counter or somewhere out of the way to cool.
+Once the timer is up, remove the lid of the canner and let your jars sit in the pot for five minutes.
+Using your jar lifter, remove the jars from the pot and set on a towel on your counter or somewhere out of the way to cool.
+It can take up to 24 hours for jars to completely seal.
+Do not touch the jars in the meantime.
+Remember to remove the rings before storing.

-How to store canned food and how long will canned food last
+How to store canned food and how long will canned food last?

 Canned food should be stored in a cool, dry place away from direct sunlight.
 Properly canned food will be safe to eat for years to come.
 However, after a year, taste and texture could diminish, so it’s recommended that you eat the food within 12 – 18 months.